AlexandreKrantz/webdev-notes/comp251/Graph Algos/SS Shortest Path.md

 - Single-destination: Find shortest paths to a given destination vertex.
 	- By reversing the direction of each edge in the graph, you reduce it to SSSP.
 - Single-pair: Find shortest path from u to v.
-- All-pairs: Find shortest path from u to v for all u, v ∈ V .
+- All-pairs: Find shortest path from u to v for all u, v ∈ V.
 	- Can be solved by running SSSP from every vertex.

 *Note:*